dlndn/socratic-soul/README.md

 - Main Page

+- Activity Category Menu Pages

+  - Self-Reflection Menu

+  - Self-Expression Menu

-- Thought Processing Components (Main components)
+- Self-Reflection Components (Main components)

   - Emotional Processing

   - Relational Processing

-- Expressive Components (Side Components)
+- Self-Expression Components (Side Components)

-  - Journaling Activity

-  - Sticky Notes Activity

-  - Etch-A-Sketch Activity
+  - Drawing Activity

 ### Mockups

 For now, the page design will be very simple and minimal:

-- Main Page will have the Logo, a disclaimer popup, and large buttons to select an activity
+- Main Page will have the Logo, a disclaimer popup, and large buttons to select an activity category which redirect to an Activity Category Page

+- Each Activity Category Page contains large buttons to direct to the specific activity

-- Emotional and Relational Processing Activites will be displayed in a chat-app style
+- Emotional and Relational Self-Reflection Activites will be displayed in a chat-app style

-- Expressive Activities will be displayed with simple inputs and minimal styling
+- Self-Expression Activities will be displayed with simple inputs and minimal styling

 Main goal is to create a functional application first, then elaborate on styling if there is time.
 Color palette choice will have to play a key factor in design if the minimal style cannot be worked on.